 - Katyayani: Mother Katyayani is worshiped on the sixth day of Navratra, she was born as a daughter to Maharishi Katyayan, hence she is called Katyayani.

 - Kalratri: Goddess Kalratri is worshiped on the seventh day of Navratri.
 She has dark complexion and is the destroyer of demonic powers.
-She has three eyes & four hands with hooked vajra and curved sword.
-She sits on donkey.
+She has three eyes & four hands with a hooked vajra and a curved sword.
+She sits on the donkey.

-- Mahagauri: Goddess Mahagauri is worshiped on Maha Ashtami, her complexion is white, she also wears white clothes.
+- Mahagauri: Goddess Mahagauri is worshiped on Maha Ashtami, her complexion is white, and she also wears white clothes.
 Her vehicle is a bull.
-While she was meditating for thousands of years to get Mahadev as her husband she turned dark, however later Lord Shiva was pleased with her devotion and blessed her to regain her white complexion and beauty, and comes to be known by the name Mahagauri, which means “extremely fair”.
-Maa Gauri loves the fruit of coconut very much & it s said she can be easily pleased by offering one.
+While she was meditating for thousands of years to get Mahadev as her husband she turned dark, however later Lord Shiva was pleased with her devotion and blessed her to regain her white complexion and beauty, and she came to be known by the name Mahagauri, which means “extremely fair”.
+Maa Gauri loves the fruit of coconut very much & it’s said she can be easily pleased by offering one.
 Ma Gauri can also pleased by offering eight types of fruits.

 - Siddhidatri: Ma Siddhidatri is worshiped on the ninth day of Navratri.
-She is the goddess who gives all kinds of accomplishment, hence she is called Siddhidatri.
-In the Vedas Puranas there are eight siddhis named Anima, Mahima, Garima, Laghima, Prakamya, Ishitva and Vashitva.
-Siddhis are attained by the grace of Maa Siddhidatri, she is very fond of halwa puri, black gram vegetable and one can please her by offering them.
+She is the goddess who gives all kinds of accomplishments, hence she is called Siddhidatri.
+In the Vedas Puranas, there are eight siddhis named Anima, Mahima, Garima, Laghima, Prakamya, Ishitva, and Vashitva.
+Siddhis are attained by the grace of Maa Siddhidatri, she is very fond of halwa puri, and black gram vegetables and one can please her by offering them.

 Durga Puja Festival of Different States

-In Bengal the last 3 days of the Durga Puja – Mahasaptami, Mahaashtami and Mahanavami are considered main.
+In Bengal, the last 3 days of the Durga Puja – Mahasaptami, Mahaashtami, and Mahanavami are considered main.
 Sandhi Puja is performed on Mahashtami, it is considered the main worship of Durga Puja.
 It is said that a person who does not worship during Navratri due to any reason can get the full fruit of Durga Puja by performing Sandhi Puja.
-Sandhi Puja time duration is fixed.
-The time interval of Sandhi Puja in 2021 is from 7:40 pm to 8:45 pm because Ashtami Tithi will start from 9:47 pm, 12 October 2021 and Ashtami Tithi Samvat will be 8:07 pm, 13 October 2021.
-The same time period will be between 7:43 pm to 8:31 pm.
+Sandhi Puja’s time duration is fixed.
+The time interval of Sandhi Puja in 2023 is from 7:34 pm to 8:22 pm because Ashtami Tithi will start at 9:53 pm, 21 October 2023 and Ashtami Tithi Samvat will be 7:58 pm, 22 October 2023.
+The same time period will be between 7:34 pm to 8:22 pm.
 It is believed that during this time period, Maa Durga is in the idol.
 Kumari Puja is performed on Ashtami Puja in which little girls are decorated and worshiped like Maa Durga.
 Maha Aarti is performed in the evening on Navami and the next day vermilion is played in which married women apply vermilion to each other and pray for the long life of their husbands.
 After that, the idol is immersed in the water.
 This is how Durga Puja is concluded.

 - Uttar Pradesh & Bihar: Durga Puja is celebrated with great joy in Bihar & Uttar Pradesh.
 The first puja on day one is also called Kalash Sthapana or Ghatasthapana.
 First, Ganga water is kept in the urn, in a small swivel made of soil, Under the urn a caly pot is placed with soil and barley seeds in it.
 It is considered a good sign for these seeds to grow and become green.
 Coconut is placed on top of the Kalash, it is decorated with mango or Ashoka leaves.
 In this way the installation is done.
 In UP & Bihar, Maa Durga is worshipped for the initial 6 days and her face is seen from Saptami i.e. the 7th day.On the day of immersion, in Bihar, the mother goddess is sent off like a daughter with some good omen items like red clothes tied to her waist.
 In this way the Durga Puja festival is concluded.